Loopshape/Wellenwert_LMMS_Theme/README.txt

 ---
-ps: Take a look in the Screenshot...
+ps: Take a look into the Screenshot folder...

 ---
 Soundcloud-Account with Tracks, produced with LMMS: